microsoft/Remote-Lab/README.md

 ## Example Study <a name="example"></a>
 To understand how everything in the toolkit works, we have provided an example user study designed using the toolkit.
 The example study also uses `Photon PUN` for networking.
 So, this example will also provide some guidance on how to design a networked study using the toolkit.
 To use `Photon PUN`, first go to [https://www.photonengine.com/pun](https://www.photonengine.com/pun) to understand how to install and use the package.
 The toolkit provides some template scripts to use for networking, but it will be helpful to understand how the code works behind the scenes.

-We provide two scenes as part of the example study, `[NET] Sample Experiment` and `REPLAY - Sample Experiment`.
+We provide one scene as part of the example study, `[NET] Sample Experiment`.
 The `[NET] Sample Experiment` scene contains a basic user study scene set up using the toolkit.
-The `REPLAY - Sample Experiment` scene contains the replay scene set up for the study conducted in `[NET] Sample Experiment`.
-You can use these scenes as templates for your own studies.
+You can use this scene as a template for your own studies.

 The example study uses the Oculus SDK for the VR system.